-On March 29, 2018, MediPharm Labs received its oil production licence pursuant to the ACMPR (the "Licence") and became the first company in Canada to receive a production licence for cannabis oil production under the ACMPR without first receiving a cannabis cultivation licence.
+On March 29, 2018, MediPharm Labs received its oil production licence pursuant to the Access to Cannabis for Medical Purposes Regulations (the "ACMPR" or the "Licence") and became the first company in Canada to receive a production licence for cannabis oil production under the ACMPR without first receiving a cannabis cultivation licence.

-On October 17, 2018, the Cannabis Act came into force, and MediPharm Labs' Licence was then transitioned from a producer's licence under the ACMPR to a standard processing licence under the Cannabis Act.
+On October 17, 2018, the Cannabis Act came into force, and the Licence was transitioned to a standard processing licence under the Cannabis Act.
 On November 9, 2018, the Licence was amended to permit the sale and distribution of cannabis oil and derivatives to the following authorized classes of purchasers: